FabricLabs/maki/README.md

 3. Run `node app.js`.

 You'll now, by default, have a web application running at http://localhost:9200 -- you can edit the port by changing config.js.

+## Spirit
+Please feel free to submit changes to this repo via pull requests!
+We're trying to keep this as general and flexible as possible, so anyone can take the project and run with it.